IP multicast: Technical description

 IP multicast operation does not require an active source to know about the receivers of the group.
-The multicast tree construction is receiver driven and is initiated by network nodes which are close to the receivers.
+The multicast tree construction is receiver driven and is initiated by network nodes that are close to the receivers.
 IP multicast scales to a large receiver population.
 The IP multicast model has been described by Internet architect Dave Clark as, "You put packets in at one end, and the network conspires to deliver them to anyone who asks."

 IP multicast creates state information per multicast distribution tree in the network.
 If a router is part of 1000 multicast trees, it has 1000 multicast routing and forwarding entries.
 On the other hand, a multicast router does not need to know how to reach all other multicast trees in the Internet.
 It only needs to know about multicast trees for which it has downstream receivers.
 This is key to scaling multicast-addressed services.
 In contrast, a unicast router needs to know how to reach all other unicast addresses in the Internet, even if it does this using just a default route.
 For this reason, aggregation is key to scaling unicast routing.
 Also, there are core routers that carry routes in the hundreds of thousands because they contain the Internet routing table.